-This World Lymphoma Awareness Day join the global lymphoma community to say We Can’t Wait to put an end to the unintended consequences the pandemic has had on the lymphoma community!
+This World Lymphoma Awareness Day join the global lymphoma community to say We Can’t Wait to Focus on Our Feelings!

 On this Page:

-This World Lymphoma Awareness Day join the global lymphoma community to say We Can’t Wait to put an end to the unintended consequences the pandemic has had on the lymphoma community.
+This World Lymphoma Awareness Day join the global lymphoma community to say We Can’t Wait to Focus on Our Feelings..

 Visit www.worldlymphomaawarenessday.org for more information or materials to share on your social media accounts.
-Use #WLAD2022 to join the global conversation.
+Use #WLAD2023 to join the global conversation.

 Light the Country Purple